 How the scam works:

 Founded in 1964 as ‘Blue Ribbon Sports’ and taking the present name in 1971, Nike has become one of the most important sports equipment manufacturers in the world.
-According to Wikipedia, the company has made $25.3 billion US in revenue in 2012.
+According to Wikipedia, the company has made over $25.3 billion US/year in revenue since 2012.
 Needless to say, the success of the company created a huge industry of replicas in itself, where hundreds of questionable manufacturers are cashing in on Nike’s popularity.
 However, the real product will always stand out if you look at it carefully.

-Today we are going to look at a few of the popular Nike products and we will educate you on how to differentiate the authentic ones from the knock offs.
+Today we are going to look at a few of the popular Nike products and we will educate you on how to differentiate the authentic ones from the knock-offs.
 Let’s take a look, with the specification that we are not endorsing or represent any of the products featured in this article.
 We’re just trying to help you as a consumer.

 How to avoid: